U.S. tells Southeast Asian leaders it will be in region for 'generations'

 New U.S. commitments will include deployment of a U.S. Coast Guard vessel to the region to help counter what Washington and regional countries have described as China's illegal fishing.

 Biden is working on more initiatives, including "Build Back Better World" infrastructure investment and an Indo-Pacific Economic Framework (IPEF).
-But neither are finalized.
+But neither is finalized.

 The summit marks the first time that ASEAN's leaders gathered as a group at the White House and in Washington and their first meeting hosted by a U.S. president since 2016.